neurodebian/neurodebian/sphinx/projects.rst

 NeuroDebian Projects
 ********************

+We share a lot of common interests with other teams in Debian.
+So we are actively collaborating with `Debian Med`_ and `Debian Science`_ projects to improve Debian_ infrastructure and software coverage to fulfil our goals.

-This page lists current and planned NeuroDebian projects.
+This page provides an overview of current and planned NeuroDebian_ projects.
 Each description lists a couple of tasks remaining to reach the goal of a particular project.
 If you want to contribute, take a look at them and email the neurodebian-devel_ mailing list with your intention to help.